Chen Chih-chi

-Chen Chih-chi (陳植棋 (Ch'ên2 Chih2-ch'i2, Tân Si̍t-kî); 16 January 1906 - 13 April 1931) was a Taiwanese painter.
+Chen Chih-chi (陳植棋 (Ch'ên2 Chih2-ch'i2, Tân Si̍t-kî); 16 January 1906 – 13 April 1931) was a Taiwanese painter.

 Early life

-Born and raised in Sui-teng-ka (modern-day Xizhi District, Taipei), Chen Chih-chi was a forthright and bold person by nature, with noteworthy leadership abilities.
+Born and raised in Sui-teng-ka (modern-day Xizhi District, Taipei), Chen Chih-chi was bold by nature and had strong leadership skills.

 He entered Taihoku Normal School in 1921 and, in 1924, he joined Kinichiro Ishikawa’s plein air field trips.
-His experiences with Ishikawa inspired his paintings.
+Ishikawa's influence shaped his paintings.
 In November 1924, he was expelled from school after becoming involved in a student protest.
 On the suggestion of Ishikawa Kinichiro and Tōho Shiotsuki, he left Taiwan to study painting in Japan.

 In February of 1925, he arrived in Tokyo and began studying at the Hongō Painting Institute before entering the Western Painting Division of the Tokyo School of Fine Arts.
-In addition to his formal classes, he also studied at the Yoshimura Painting Studio, where he was influenced by Yoshimura Yoshimatsu.
+In addition to his formal classes, he studied at the Yoshimura Painting Studio, where Yoshimura Yoshimatsu influenced him.

 Work and public life

 During his time studying in Tokyo, he remained concerned about the development of art communities in Taiwan and made frequent trips back and forth between Taiwan and Japan.
 Chen became an important founder of organizations like the “Chi-Hsing Painting Society” (七星畫壇) and the “Chidao Association” (赤島社).
 He was both warm and generous towards others.
-Up and coming artists like Lee Shih-chiao, Hung Jui-lin, Chang Wan-chuan, and Chen De-wang all received his encouragement and went to Japan for further study.
-In order to gain recognition in art world, he put his extraordinary talents and efforts to the task of continually producing new works.
+Upcoming artists like Lee Shih-chiao, Hung Jui-lin, Chang Wan-chuan, and Chen De-wang all received his encouragement and went to Japan for further study.
+In order to gain recognition in art world, he put his extraordinary talents and efforts to the task of continuously producing new works.

 Between 1924 and 1931, when he died of illness, his works were selected twice for the Imperial Art Exhibition, three times for the Taiwan Art Exhibition, and three times with review exemption for the Taiwan Art Exhibition – extraordinary achievements for his brief, seven-year long career.
 In addition, there are records of his work having been exhibited in ten other large and small scale art exhibitions.

 Death

-In April 1931, he died in Taihoku. at the age of 26.
+In April 1931, he died died of pleurisy, brought on by overwork and exhaustion, in Taihoku at the age of 26.

 In September of the same year, a posthumous exhibition of Chen’s works was held in his honor at the former building of Taiwan Governor-General's Office.